getodk/docs/src/briefcase-install.rst

 .. admonition:: Before you begin...

-  You must run Briefcase with Java 8.0.221 or higher.
+  We verify Briefcase with Java 11.
 We recommend installing `OpenJDK 11 LTS <https://adoptopenjdk.net/>`_ from AdoptOpenJDK.

 #.
 Download the ODK Briefcase JAR file from `GitHub <https://github.com/getodk/briefcase/releases/latest>`_.